alexandec/angular2-basics/README.md

 ## Types with TypeScript
 - TypeScript: compiler which adds strong typing to JS (you get ES6 too). `.ts -> .js`
-- You can start with an existing codebase and gradually add types.
-It looks like:
+- Can start with an existing codebase and gradually add types.
+- Example:

 ```
 let myNumber: number = 42;